2 Chronicles 16:10

 Asa was angry with the seer and became so enraged over this matter that he put the man in prison.
 And at the same time Asa oppressed some of the people.

-Asa was angry
+Asa was angry with the seer

-And Asa oppressed some of the people
+And at the same time Asa oppressed some of the people.

 Persons / Places / Events